 At the end of the entire assessment, the qualified provider performing the study should provide a comprehensive Improvement List that brings all of the recommended solutions together with estimated costs, potential savings, and payback periods.
 In order to effectively build the Improvement List, it is imperative that the qualified provider has an understanding of district priorities.
 Only then can the provider accurately break down solutions into short-term and long-term needs based on the most pressing necessities of the district.
 The Improvement List can then be shown to school boards so that they can better grasp the full extent of needs and costs for each building in the district.

 While the Improvement List document does not come until the end of the assessment, it may have the biggest bearing on whether a district moves forward with financially beneficial facility improvements.
-The quality and accuracy of the proposed solutions also greatly affects the ultimate decision to make needed improvements.
+The quality and accuracy of the proposed solutions also greatly affect the ultimate decision to make needed improvements.

 Before a school district seriously considers moving forward with a major renovation project, these three well-defined expectations should be included in the preliminary building assessment.
-Have you identified any other aspects of successful K-12 building energy assessments?
+Have you identified any other aspects of successful school building energy assessments?
 Do you have more questions about the preliminary study process?
 Start a conversation with me today!